SEO for Sydney Restaurants

 Your First 30 Days: Step-by-Step Implementation

-Convert your menu from PDF or image format to crawlable HTML.
-Every dish name, description, and price needs to live as text on your website.
-Add your cuisine type and suburb to every page title tag.
-Add a click-to-call button and embedded reservation widget.
-Ensure the site loads in under 2.5 seconds on mobile — slow restaurant sites lose 40% of visitors before anything renders.
-Implement Restaurant and Menu schema markup.
+Convert your menu from PDF/image to HTML text — this is non-negotiable.
+Every dish name, description, and price should be crawlable.
+Add your cuisine type and suburb to every page title: "Thai Restaurant Surry Hills" not "Our Menu."
+Add schema markup (Restaurant, Menu, LocalBusiness).
+Ensure your site loads in under 2.5 seconds on mobile — slow restaurant sites lose 40% of visitors before the page even renders.
+Add a click-to-call button visible on mobile.
+Embed a reservation widget directly on your site.

 Keyword Research: What Your Customers Search